 I looked at the Azov just in time to see the terrorist squad gaping at the sky in disbelief, their guns lowered or even dropped at their feet, right until the moment the ship was hit by a series of generation-old “smart” laser-guided munitions.

-“The Navy fighters are launching heat-seeking missiles, trying to intercept enemy missiles before they accelerate beyond reach” AI said in its neutral tone.
+“The Navy fighters are launching heat-seeking missile interceptors, trying to engage enemy missiles before they accelerate beyond reach” AI said in its neutral tone.